Home » Business Email Etiquette Articles » How To Suggest Business Email Etiquette?

 If you own a business and have folks emailing on behalf of your business, it is not your employee’s responsibility to inform other employees about proper email use.
 That’s your sole responsibility.

-Many times business owners are not email ninjas and only use email because “they have to”.
-Time to embrace that email isn’t going away.
-And the more comfortable you become in using it the better for your business image.
+Many business owners are not email ninjas and only use email because “they have to.”
+It’s time to embrace that email isn’t going away.
+And the more skilled you become with using it, the better for your business image.

-You should have an email policy in place so that everyone is on the same page.
-Not only so your business appears tech-savvy and professional but for liability reasons as well.
+You should have an email policy so everyone is on the same page.
+This is not only to ensure that your business appears tech-savvy and professional but also for liability reasons.

-The reality is there are very few businesses, careers or professions that will not require email skills.
-You can mentor your colleagues and your employees by making them aware of the importance of working on their email skills.
+There are very few businesses, careers, or professions that do not require email skills.
+You can mentor your colleagues and employees by making them aware of the importance of improving their email skills.

 Skills that will lend to their continued success.